nukkonyan/SMStats/README.md

 `Aswell first statistical tracking plugin to support blinded and through smoke kill events on Counter-Strike: Source.`

-### Xstats is not made to supersede any statistical plugins, it's just made for fun and improving skills.
+### XStats is not made to supersede any statistical plugins, it's just made for fun and improving skills.

 ### Influenced by gameMe & HLStatsX:CE (Community driven HLStatsX version)